whwar9739/Landscaping/LandscapePlan.md

 # Final Project Plan: Foundation Drainage, Retaining Wall, and Landscape

 * **Location:** Sioux Falls, SD
-* **Date:** June 9, 2025
+* **Date:** June 10, 2025
 * **Primary Goal:** To resolve a negative grade by installing a new drainage system and a 90-foot retaining wall.
-The definitive design features a **wall with a perfectly level top**, resulting in a variable physical height.
+The definitive design features a **wall with a perfectly level top**, resulting in a variable physical height to match the new landscape grade.
 Surplus soil will be repurposed to create a backyard sledding hill.

 ---